rsertelon/my-tech-blog/_posts/2018-05-07-getting-involved-in-open-source.markdown

 So I became a bit frustrated, leaving this aside as I didn't have any motivation left at the moment.

-Then, two years ago, I learned the existence of the [Rust](https://rust-lang.org) language, just before it's first major release.
+Then, two years ago, I learned the existence of the [Rust](https://rust-lang.org) language, just before its first major release.
 It was created by [Mozilla](https://mozilla.org), a non-profit I really care about, and its design looked really promising to me.
 So I tried to get involved, I went to meetups, I read the book, I wrote some code snippets, but even if I had spent a lot of time on it, I started to feel like I wouldn't be able to do much.
 Rust is cool, but contributing to its compiler was too far a goal for me.

 Around the same time, I was looking for solutions to deploy the software I was working on.
 And I still read much about Rust, so I stumbled upong a [presentation](https://www.youtube.com/watch?v=oxtRP1eYCns) made by Adam Jacob, Chef's CTO, about a new open source project they were announcing, namely: [Habitat.sh](https://habitat.sh).